xanderfrangos/twinkle-tray/README.md

 - Download or clone.
 - Run *npm install*.
-- Run *npm run build* to build the native modules.
 - Run *npm run parcel* and *npm start* (both must run at the same time).

 ## License